flecoqui/projects/_posts/2017-05-18-Mandarine.md

  [Mandarine Web Site](https://mandarine.academy/en/)

- Mandarine Academy guides companies in their digital transformation.
-From free MOOC services to personalized corporate serivdes, Mandarine Academy provides the best tailored services to train their employees.
+Created in 2008, Mandarine Academy guides companies in their digital transformation.
+35 full-time employees are currently working at headquarters in Roubaix, France.
+From free MOOC services to personalized corporate services, Mandarine Academy provides the best tailored services to train all the employees.
 The solution is based on a combination of the latest technologies, such as video conferencing, web conferencing, e-learning and machine learning.
+This hackfest is aligned with Mandarine strategic move operated earlier this year (Feb 2017), that led to the creation of a new logo, name, slogan and graphic interface that increased their visibility as a well-established player in the digital change and transformation arena.
+They also came with a reinforced teaching team, a broader range of solution and an international dimension with the opening of new offices in the United Kingdom, Poland, Canada and the United States.

  ![Team](/images/2017-05-18-Mandarine/mandarine.png)